openhab/org.openhab.binding.zwave/doc/qubino/zmnhkd_0_0.md

 ### Parameter 42: Watt Power Time Threshold for Q⬆

 Watt Power Time Threshold for Q⬆
-Set value refers to the time interval with which power consumption in Watts is reported (0 – 32767 seconds).
-If for example 300 is entered, energy consumption reports will be sent to the gateway (hub) every 300 seconds (or 5 minutes).
+<p&gtSet value refers to the time interval with which power consumption in Watts is reported (0 – 32767 seconds).
+If for example 300 is entered, energy consumption reports will be sent to the gateway (hub) every 300 seconds (or 5 minutes).</p&gt <p&gt0 - report disabled<br /&gt1-32767 = 1 second - 32767 seconds interval.
+Reporting enabled with time interval</p&gt

-0 - report disabled
-1-32767 = 1 second - 32767 seconds interval.
-Reporting enabled with time interval
 The following option values may be configured, in addition to values in the range 0 to 32767 -:

 | Value  | Description |